Sponsored by Massage Study Buddy

 “Very few studies have been conducted regarding the efficacy of topical cannabis creams, and the vast majority of claims praising their medical performance are purely anecdotal,” Jordan Tishler, M.D., a medical marijuana doctor in Cambridge, Massachusetts, told MASSAGE Magazine.
 “These claims, while outwardly logical, are simply not supported by any sort of robust or conclusive body of medical literature.”

-Shah, who sells the CBD Salve, said she was teaching a massage class recently, and one student was experiencing the pain of fibromyalgia at a level 7.
-“She used the salve and almost immediately went down to a 0,” Shah said. “[The salve] helps reduce pain immediately, if the pain is muscular in nature.”
+Shah, who sells CBD Salve, said she was teaching a massage class recently, and one student was experiencing the pain of fibromyalgia at a level 7.
+“She used the salve and almost immediately went down to a 0,” Shah said. “[The salve] helps reduce pain immediately if the pain is muscular in nature.”

-And Sulak said that in New England clinics, where he and colleagues treat more than 18,000 patients with cannabis, there have been “numerous reports of topical cannabinoids working wonders for arthritic joints, tender points, muscle spasms, phantom limb pain, peripheral neuropathy and inflammatory skin conditions—and we almost never hear any reports of adverse effects associated with its use.
+And Sulak said that in New England clinics, where he and colleagues treat more than 18,000 patients with cannabis, there have been “numerous” reports of topical cannabinoids working wonders for arthritic joints, tender points, muscle spasms, phantom limb pain, peripheral neuropathy, and inflammatory skin conditions—and we almost never hear any reports of adverse effects associated with its use.

 6. What is the New DEA Code for Extract?